karlospn/mytechramblings-site-source-code/content/posts/create-a-website-with-hugo-and-gh.md

 If you use another OS just check out the official docs about how to install it:
 https://gohugo.io/getting-started/installing/

-After you install Hugo you can use it via command line, just type _hugo -help_ to list all the options available.
+After you install Hugo, you can use it via the command line, just type _hugo -help_ to list all the options available.

 ## Create a new site